 We’ve all had moments in life when we were upset and someone would tell us: “Sleep it over.
 Tomorrow you will think of it differently.”
 They were right.
 We would wake up the next day and could just didn’t feel as overwhelming.
 We can see now that sleep, or more specifically REM sleep, is actually our coping mechanism.

 Rapid eye movement (REM) constitutes 20% of our sleep pattern and allows us to process the events of the day in both a literal and a symbolic way and removes the emotional charge that is attached to these events so they become just a narrative memory.
 By doing so, it enables us to wake up the next day feeling refreshed and able to cope with things easily and effectively, and interestingly, it also encourages the production of satiety hormone – leptin.

 You can see now that nature has already given us all the tools for coping successfully in this world and hypnotherapy is also one of them.

 Hypnotherapy activates the same REM sleep responsible for processing unresolved emotions.
 Consequently, it reduces the backlog of accumulated stress and alleviates the physiological processes that were prompting us to medicate ourselves with food.
-By regaining intellectual control one becomes empowered to identify undesirable habits and triggers and direct attention to building positive expectations about ourselves looking great, achieving an ideal weight and establishing a healthy relationship with food.
+By regaining intellectual control one becomes empowered to identify undesirable habits and triggers and direct attention to building positive expectations about ourselves looking great and establishing a healthy relationship with food.